PARAMSHETH8889/Bharat-Intern_Info/README.md

 # Bharat-Intern_Info
- I completed the First 2  TASK of Internship
+ I completed the First  TASK of Internship
+ I completed the Second  TASK of Internship